frankleitelemoscosta/The_Walking_in_Matrix/README.md

 <h3>The walking in a Matrix</h3>

-This project use the walking in a matrix, because is necessary sum all bigger numbers and show the result in the finish of the walking. this implemetation happend whit a while that have like stop a one variable that not change while the jack no arrive the last position of the matrix, and while this loop is executed into in five beguiner checks construed with five ternary operators,it´s other way of use "if" and "else", but, what happend when into in this a function? what happend is the acess the adress in the houses around the current house and check if the variable Bigger that in start execution the "SearchingTheBiggerElement" function like zero and other stage that finish the check this variable return for zero
+This project use the walking in a matrix for arrive in the last position of a any matrix and sum per where pass, because is necessary sum all bigger numbers and show the result in the finish of the walking. this implemetation happend whit a while that have like stop a one variable that not change while the jack no arrive the last position of the matrix, and while this loop is executed into in five beguiner checks construed with five ternary operators,it´s other way of use "if" and "else", but, what happend when into in this a function? what happend is the acess the adress in the houses around the current house and check if the variable Bigger that in start execution the "SearchingTheBiggerElement" function like zero and other stage that finish the check this variable return for zero